pvaladares/42cursus-02-minitalk/README.md

 To be noted that as per the subject, it cannot be displayed char-by-char on the server-side, it must be displayed the whole message received instead:
 > Once the string has been received, the server must print it.

-Therefore, it must be known in advance the length of the message so the server can allocate memory in the heap as required.
+Therefore, it must be known in advance the length of the message so the server can allocate memory in the heap as required only once (best approach).
+Or alternatively, don't send the lenght and keep modifying the allocation in memory - joining a char to already received string - till receiving the last char (not so good approach since will have to repeat allocation for every new char received).
 The following functions from `libft` could be used:
 - `ft_strlen()`, to know the length of the message to be sent from client to server
 - `ft_calloc()`, in order to save the chars being received till the string is completed received on server side, so it can be then displayed